First Commissions 2018

 So we've made a programme called First Commissions, and we've committed to fully staging at least a third of these plays because that's what we can currently afford, and the other four we will do our utmost to get produced elsewhere.
 But now that we've made the opportunity, we're committed to making sure that the types of writers that we want to work with know about First Commissions.
 We specialise in producing new plays by new writers in East Anglia.
 Thankfully, there are other companies working specifically with underrepresented artists and writers, and what Andy, Charlotte and I are doing at the moment is making partnerships with such organisations to fold new partners in to First Commissions.
 We've noticed the absence of BAME applicants, writers creating work for young audiences, writers that want to incorporate technology in to their productions.
 So we're going to work with partners who specialise in these areas more.

 Writers - as soon as we can, we're going to say: these are the writers that our partners and we want to commission.
 We will be as inclusive and accessible as always, but we want to make sure that it's not just those in the know about new writing that apply.
-We anticipate that applications for First Commissions 2018 will open this side of Christmas and January at the latest.
+We anticipate that applications for First Commissions 2018 will open May 2018.
 We will take on six Commissions and they will be developed over a three year period toward production in 2021, or sooner or later depending on what the play needs.

 Sparks, our Academy, our Writers' Group, the meetings I take - they all feed ideas in to what plays to commission through First Commissions.